CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 user@host:~/cldemo2/simulation#
 ```

-To destroy individual systems or VMs, specify the system or VM names in the `vagrant destroy` command:
+To destroy an individual system or VM, specify the system or VM name in the `vagrant destroy` command:

 ```
 user@host:~/cldemo2/simulation# vagrant destroy server08 -f